All posts by Cliff Warner

 For example, you could retrofit an elevator into the existing home.
 Adding an elevator can make your new home more convenient and allow you to age in place.

 Another option is to take out a home renovation loan, either for a property you already own or one you are in the process of buying.
 You can use the funds from the renovation loan to pay for improvements and upgrades to the home.
-If you already own your home, you could refinance your existing mortgage to take advantage of low interest rates.
+If you already own your home, you could refinance your existing mortgage to take advantage of low-interest rates.
 Doing so might get you some cash to cover the cost of installing an elevator, updating the kitchen or bathrooms or making other improvements to boost your home’s comfort and value.

 Contact Inclinator to Add an Elevator to Your New or Existing Home

-Whether you build a new home, buy an existing one or renovate your current home, a home elevator can make your residence more convenient and comfortable.
+Whether you build a new home, buy an existing one, or renovate your current home, a home elevator can make your residence more convenient and comfortable.
 Inclinator installs home elevators in new construction or can retrofit an elevator into an existing property.
 Many cab styles are available to match your home decor and aesthetic.
 To learn more, find the Inclinator dealer nearest you today.

 The Future of Elevators Post-COVID-19